 Many people want to know how to get SSI and work too.
 Sometimes you can do just that.
-Whether you continue to be eligible for SSI while working depends on two things: First, after all exclusions have been applied, your combined unearned income and earned income must fall below the SSI income limit, which is less than $733 for individuals and less than $1,100 for a couple.
+Whether you continue to be eligible for SSI while working depends on two things: First, after all exclusions have been applied, your combined unearned income and countable earned income must fall below the SSI income limit, which in 2020 is less than $783.00 for individuals and less than $1,175.00 for eligible couples.
 Second, your work must not be substantial gainful activity.
-For an explanation of substantial gainful activity, which is called SGA for short, see our article “What Is Disability According to Social Security Disability Laws?
+For an explanation of substantial gainful activity, which is called SGA for short, see our article What Is Disability According to Social Security Disability Laws?

 SSI’s Definition of Earned Income